-Next, since I have each family fill out a Google Form for their initial information, I usually know how all the student are going home, but there is usually ONE student who shows up the day of without an address and without a way to get home.
+Next, since I have each family fill out a Google Form for their initial information, I usually know how all the students are going home, but there is usually ONE student who shows up the day of without an address and without a way to get home.
 When in doubt, let the office know the situation and ask them to help find the correct way home for that child.

 This is equally true if the students’ emergency consent cards contradict what a parent has written down.
 Ask the office for help.

 I also make a chart for transportation needs that remains by the classroom door BEFORE the students arrive on day one.
 There is one list for the first day of school and another for every other day.
-I also ask each family to write in their child’s agenda how their student is suppose to go home.
+I also ask each family to write in their child’s agenda how their student is supposed to go home.
 In my school, a parent can not verbally tell you a transportation change, therefore it MUST be written down.

 Must do 4- Dry the tears… from the parents too

 I usually have a least one crier… and I don’t mean just the students.
 (I mean, it is their first day of Kindergarten!)
-This is a huge emotion moment for the parents as well.
+This is a hugely emotional moment for the parents as well.
 They take tons of pictures and videos!
 This is hard.
 (I know because I am sending my littlest to PreK this year and I am about to cry myself.)
 Reassure each student that you are there for them.
 Reassure each parent you are there for their child.

 Our PTSO has a Tissues and Tea to introduce Kindergarten families to our school AND to get them out of our rooms.
 Additionally, our administration comes around to get parents gently out so we can begin our day.